The importance of vocabulary

 - Dictogloss is a popular learning activity.
 Which of the four strands are involved in a dictogloss activity?

-We are preparing an interview with Dr. Per Snoder, first author of the article above.
-It will appear here when it is ready.
-Please feel free to leave a comment at the bottom of this page.
+We had the pleasure of an interview with Dr. Per Snoder, first author of the article above.
+Enjoy the conversation, and please feel free to leave a comment at the bottom of this page.

 Share your thoughts about the reading and the interview in the forum at the bottom of this page.
 Feel free to respond to others when you have posted your own text.
 Please try to build on others’ responses.
 The discussion is moderated, so your text will not appear immediately.